The Tri-Tone Fascination

-The Tri-Tone Fascination is the second and final studio album by guitarist Shawn Lane, released in 1999 through Eye Reckon Records; a second edition was reissued in 2000, containing a revised track listing (with the omission of two songs) and different cover art.
+The Tri-Tone Fascination is the second and final studio album by guitarist Shawn Lane, released in 1999 through Eye Reckon Records; a second edition was re-issued in 2000, containing a revised track listing (with the omission of two selections and inclusion of an alternate piece on the Japanese edition) and different cover art.
 The opening track, "Kaiser Nancarrow", was inspired by and named after composer Conlon Nancarrow.